 Below the Magnitude plot configuration window is the Phase plot configuration window.
+Here you can select a channel to use as the phase reference (by default it is the first analog input channel).
 By default, the Offset and Range are set to 0 degrees and 360 degrees, respectively.
 To change these values, click the Offset and Range drop-down menus, respectively.

 Below the Phase plot configuration window are two Custom measurement windows.
 By default, these windows are deselected.
 To add a custom measurement, click the selection box on the left side of the custom window name and that window will be added to the plot plane.
 To change the scale, units, and name for the window, click Gear icon () and update the Scale, Units, and Name fields.
 To change the range of the plot, click on or type into the Top and Bottom fields.
 Click the bottom button to change or program a custom measurement.
 By default, Custom channel 1 is set to measure a Real value and Custom channel 2 is set to measure an Imaginary value.

 Below the Custom window buttons is the Add Channel button ().
 Click this button to add a new channel to the plot, including reference channels, which can be used to compare saved data to the capture.